-Regional Distribution: The distribution of households across the ten administrative regions by sources of water supply follows the typical pattern of the national average, where the public entity serving as a primary source of water supply was eminent.
-The sources for many of the households within the Coastland areas were "public piped into dwelling" and "public piped into yard", while on the contrast, the primary sources within the Hinterland were "river/stream/creek/pond/spring" and "dug well/bore-hole".
-For example, the predominant use of "public piped into dwelling" was reported in Region 10 as 50.0 percent, Region 4 (42.9 percent), Region 3 (42.0 percent), Region 6 (39.1percent), and Region 5 (38.1 percent), and lesser in other regions.
-Source of water supply through "public piped into yard" was another principal mean to obtain water in Region 6 (41.7 percent), Region 5 (34.1 percent), Region 3 (33.4 percent) and Region 4 (32.7 percent) respectively and lesser in other regions (Table 5.24).
+The distribution of households across the ten administrative regions by sources of water supply follows the typical pattern of the national average, where a public entity serves as the primary source of water supply was eminent.
+The sources for the majority of the households within the Coastland areas were "public piped into dwelling" and "public piped into yard", while in contrast, the primary sources within the Hinterland were "river/stream/creek/pond/spring" and "dug well/bore-hole".
+For example, the predominant use of "public piped into dwelling" was reported in Region 10 as 50.0 percent, Region 4 (42.9 percent), Region 3 (42.0 percent), Region 6 (39.1 percent), and Region 5 (38.1 percent), and lesser in other regions.
+The source of water supply through "public piped into yard" was another principal mean to obtain water in Region 6 (41.7 percent), Region 5 (34.1 percent), Region 3 (33.4 percent) and Region 4 (32.7 percent) respectively and lesser in other regions (Table 5.24).

-As noted, households whose primary source was "river/stream/creek/pond/spring" were mainly in the Hinterland.
+As noted, households whose primary source was "river/stream/creek/pond/spring" were mainly in the hinterland.
 This includes Regions 8 (65.8 percent), Region 1 (48.2 percent) and Region 7 (41.0 percent) respectively.
 The traditional "dug well/bore-hole" was the major source of water supply in Region 9 and accounted for 71.8 percent (see Table 5.24).